 If you’re wondering whether it’s possible to create a faux concrete wall, the answer is yes.
 In fact, this type of wall is more common on residential, commercial, and government properties.
-That’s because the manufacturing process for precast concrete walls uses faux concrete.
+That’s because the manufacturing process for a precast concrete wall uses faux concrete.

 Once made, these products are used for fences, garages, buildings, and other structures.